awenits/MyWork/README.md

 # Similarities

 A Web app that determines whether two files are identical and highlights similarities across files.
 This can be used as plagiarism checker.

+# Twitter Sentiment Analyzer

+It is a web application built using Flask (Web Microframework) with python.
+It is used to determine whether user’s tweets are positive, negative or neutral.
+The project analyses recent 200 tweets of a user and generates pie chart displaying positive, negative and neutral percentage of tweets.